allejo/bzion/README.md

 ### Developers

-These individuals have made multiple significant contributions to the project on a sustained basis.
-They become actively involved on improving and adding new features to the project.
+These individuals have made multiple significant contributions to the project on a sustained basis; they become actively involved with improving and adding new features to the project.

 - Vladimir Jimenez ([allejo](https://github.com/allejo))
 - Konstantinos Kanavouras ([kongr45gpen/alezakos](https://github.com/kongr45gpen))